bhavyaEE/RISCV-CPU/README_Bhavya.md

 Illustrated through outputs on gtkwave:

-## 3. Pipelining F1 Program
+**ADD Instruction**
+As outlined in the main, we realised during Reference Program testing that we had only implemented an ADDI instruction and not an ADD.

-When testing and debugging a key observation I made was that the zero register was actually being written to in a jalr instruction and when I used the zero register to test the ADD instruction for the Reference Program the outputs were incorrect.
+A key observation I made during this implementation was that: the zero register was actually being written to in a jalr instruction and when I used the zero register to test the ADD instruction for the Reference Program, the outputs were incorrect.

 Initially an assign statement was used to set reg_array[0] = 0; however, I remembered from work in the previous labs that the 'assign' would not mean that the zero register doesn't get overwritten so I changed the condition for writing to a register from only dependent on WE HIGH to WE HIGH & AD3 !=0 meaning if the register to be written to was ever x0 then a write operation would NOT take place.

-Other general stuff for final conclusion:
-- Hardwired x0 register
 - ![image](https://user-images.githubusercontent.com/107200668/208074780-41c5ba6d-0db8-4af1-a18b-9c52c6f91f49.png)

+## 3. Pipelining F1 + Reference Program - Debugging Process

-- make file reference gave code opposite way round
+- make file reference gave code opposite way round Jump logic changes to the execute stage
-- Control unit and sign extend fixing
-- Creating top level unit in Lab4 - diagram
-- Testbench requirements changing per task
-- general learning outcomes per task: F1 and Reference and pipelining
-- Testing + debugging improvements - modular testing
-- new lines, bit width, consistency in naming, following signals along - checking on gtkwave, understanding which modules are involved and trigger signals
-- what would be done differently/more time + git commits reference